Elevate Your Business with Effective Survey Emails

 So instead of saying something like “Share your feedback” or “Leave us a review”, EyeBuyDirect started their email by asking a simple question “Do the frames fit?”.
 They placed the question in their survey email subject line, making the content of the email obvious to the readers:

-In most of the survey emails, newsletter banners and images within the survey forms are included for aesthetics purposes only.
+In most of the survey email examples we see in our inboxes, newsletter banners and images within the forms are included for aesthetics purposes only.
 However, in some cases, visual elements are a must if you want to get more accurate results.

 In the survey by Third Love, images help respondents choose the option that describes them best of all.